swissmanu/pattern-matching-with-typescript/README.md

 Let's assume I am lazy and desperately need that `if` block somewhere else too.
 I simply copy-and-paste the block and introduce successfully the first part of maintenance hell:

-A new requirement wants me to allow `number`s as argument in the application, so I modify the type definition of `Argument` accordingly and update *one* of the `if` blocks (because I already forgot about its twin):
+A new requirement wants me to allow `number`s as an argument in the application, so I modify the type definition of `Argument` accordingly and update *one* of the `if` blocks (because I already forgot about its twin):

 ```typescript
 type Argument = string | boolean | number;